nemesysolano/astrological-estimation/README.md

 where ${i}$ ranges from ${0}$ to ${n-1}$.
 Additionally ${Y_c(t)}$, ${Y_h(t)}$, ${Y_l(t)}$ are ${Y(t)}$ values calculated for **close**, **high** and **low** prices respectively.

 Our DNN predictor for ${G(t+1)}$ is denoted as ${\hat G(t+1)}$

-# Next Step #
-- Ask Gemini to perform the same analysis that Copilot did.
-- If Gemini confirms that financial-only DNN is more robust, stable, and accurate across ATR regimes, remove astrological input as suggested by Copilot and adopt Copilot suggestions for improving the winning model even more.